← All Articles

 Where is the best fly fishing near Atlanta?

 The North Georgia mountains, 45 minutes to 2 hours north.
 The closest trout water is the Chattahoochee tailwater below Buford Dam (~45 min); the best guided water is Bowman's private streams on the Etowah, Soque, Noontootla, and Toccoa, 75–90 minutes from Midtown.
+The Etowah is the closest guided option, often 30–60 minutes from the north suburbs.

 How far is fly fishing from Atlanta?